 During our metabolite analysis, we detected multiple metabolites which we had no standard for, and therefore were unable to identify.
-Of these unknown metabolites, one drew our interest because of its pattern of accumulation across the tissue samples we collected (Fig. 4).
-In our HPLC chromatograms, we detected the peak corresponding to this metabolite in the aerial parts of S. baicalensis and S. barbata, but not in S. racemosa.
+Of these unknown metabolites, one drew our interest because of its pattern of accumulation across the tissue samples we collected (Fig. 4, Table S1).
+In our HPLC chromatograms, we detected the peak corresponding to this metabolite in the aerial parts of S. baicalensis and S. barbata, but not in S. racemosa and S. wrightii.
 The peak was absent in root chromatograms collected from all seven species.
 The aerial specificity of the metabolite led us to hypothesize that it was a 4’-hydroxyflavone, but its UV absorbance spectra did not resemble that of any 4’-hydroxyflavone which we had a standard for.
 Therefore, to elucidate its structure, we fractionated the unknown metabolite from our S. barbata leaf extracts, and analyzed the fraction with tandem mass spectrometry (MS/MS).
 Interestingly, LC/MS analysis revealed that its mass and mass fragmentation pattern were same as scutellarin although they were eluted at different retention times (Fig.5).
-We further analyzed its structure using nuclear magnetic resonance spectrometry (NMR), which confirmed it as isoscutellarein 8-glucuronide (isoscutellarin) (Fig 6).
+We further analyzed its structure using nuclear magnetic resonance spectrometry (NMR), which confirmed it as isoscutellarein 8-glucuronide (isoscutellarin, isoscutellarein 8-G) (Fig. S2).

-MS/MS results (Fig. 5)

-NMR results (Fig. 6)

-Investigation of isoscutellarein 8-G biosynthesis –

-After confirming the identity of the unknown metabolite as isoscutellarein 8-G, we then quantified its relative abundance in all organ-specific tissue samples we had collected (Fig. 7).
+After confirming the identity of the unknown metabolite as isoscutellarein 8-G, we then quantified its relative abundance in all organ-specific tissue samples we had collected (Fig. 6, Table S2).
 Isoscutellarein 8-G was accumulated only in the aerial parts of all species we analyzed, matching the pattern which we had previously observed for 4´-hydroxyflavones.
 S. barbata accumulated the greatest overall concentrations of isoscutellarein 8-G, as the flavone was relatively abundant in both its leaves and stems.
 S. baicalensis, S. altissima, and S. tournefortii also accumulated isoscutellarein 8-G in their stems.
 In contrast, S. leonardii, S. racemosa, and S. wrightii accumulated no isoscutellarein 8-G in their aerial parts.

 Apigenin feeding (Fig. 8)